ngpminhanh/RainfallEstimation/README.md

 # Guideline
-1. Running RFE.py to have the labels ranking (output is saved to cls_FRE.xlsx file)
+1. Running RFE.py to have the labels ranking using Recursive Feature Elimination method (output is saved to cls_FRE.xlsx file)
 2. Running Classification/TestSplit.ipynb file to split the data into training and testing dataset
 NOTE: The data is too large and not for public view so if you have any interest you can contact me via email 'ngpminhanh2511@gmail.com"
 3. Running Classication/RandomForestClassification.ipynb to view first two model